jdbedics/clu-msclin-thesis-handbook/docs/01-checklist.md

 ![](images/osf.png)<!-- -->

 [OSF](https://osf.io/) is a repository that allows researchers to transparently share their work with the larger scientific community.
 During the course of the program, students use OSF to organize their thesis and other independent research projects.
-Instructions for setting up an OSF project can be found [here](https://speakerdeck.com/jdbedics/osf-setup-and-class-project-introduction) and will be reviewed with Dr. Bedics at students' first advising meeting.
+Instructions for setting up an OSF project can be found [here](https://speakerdeck.com/jdbedics/osf-setup-and-class-project-introduction) and will be reviewed with Dr. Bedics at students first advising meeting.

 In addition to organizing students' workflow, OSF allows students to showcase their work to their peers and potential employers and doctoral advisors.
 Students in the thesis option are required to use OSF and it is strongly recommended for students completing the research project.